 Thus far, we’ve only talked about the different things Manuka honey can do to help strengthen and even heal your body.
-In this portion of the article, we will now talk more about the specific ailments that can be treated with the use of honey.
+In this portion of the article, we will now talk more about the specific ailments which can be treated with the use of Manuka honey.

 Problems with Your Digestive System

-Certain types of bacteria can wreak havoc on your digestive system and leave you suffering from pain.
-If you find yourself in the unfortunate position of having to deal with digestive problems, then know that the antibacterial and anti-inflammatory qualities of Manuka honey should be able to help you.
+Certain types of bacteria can wreak havoc on your digestive system.
+They can leave you suffering from pain.
+If you find yourself in the unfortunate position of having to deal with digestive problems, know that the antibacterial and anti-inflammatory qualities of Manuka honey should be able to help you.

 1. Your Sore Throat

 Nothing puts a damper on your day quite like the realization that you are dealing with a sore throat.
 Thankfully, some Manuka honey should help clear up your sore throat fairly quickly.
 Just put some honey on a spoon or on toast and consume it to experience its anti-inflammatory qualities.

 In moments of carelessness, you may end up sustaining a small cut from a knife or even a minor burn from a hot stove.
 It helps that a possible solution for those minor issues is to simply apply a bit of Manuka honey to the affected area.